nahuef/statsViewer/README.md

 That also means that if you lost some of your stats files or your progress by switching PC's, uninstalling Kovaak's, reinstalling your operating system or by any other means, that data won't be available in the result.

 ## How to use
+*It's super simple, I just like to write a lot.*

+Basicaly you download the app, set the path to your `stats` folder (which is even optional, see third option on step 2) and run it.
 1. Download and extract the latest release of the tool [here](https://github.com/nahuef/statsViewer/releases).
 2. Set the path to your Kovaak's `stats` folder.
 There are three **different options** for this step.
     1. First option.
 If you are already using the [Progress Sheet Updater](https://github.com/VoltaicHQ/Progress-Sheet-Updater),copy the `config.json` file from that tool and paste it inside `StatsViewer` folder (the one you extracted in step 1).
 Done.